 Anxiety and Positive Emotions

 It should be noted that anxiety is often comorbid with other conditions, like depression.
 In some people, depression may lead to mania, which can lead to euphoria.
 Furthermore, some behaviors and addictions can cause euphoria as well.
-Make sure you've taken my anxiety test to get a better idea of what symptoms of yours are anxiety related.

 Rather than think of euphoria in terms of positive emotions, it may be better to consider it the natural result of an absence of negative emotions.
 There are those that experience this rush of energy when an anxiety attack is over, or when they have a break from their anxiety.
 In some cases - although not necessarily common - the absence of anxiety can trigger this feeling of complete relief and happiness, as though you are ready to take on the world.